Auto Insurance Claim Advice

 You must be ready to answer very intrusive questions, and risk the possibility of being framed

-Before you give a recorded statement you do have to take certain precautionary steps.
-Because taking these steps will take time, it is the number one reason you should never give a statement when you first report the claim.
+Before you give a recorded statement you have to take certain precautionary steps.
+Because taking these steps will take time, it is the number one reason you should never give a statement when you first report a claim.

-Few things need to be doubled check before you can give an accurate account of events.
+A few things need to be double checked before you can give an accurate account of events.

-1. Before the statement, you must have time to all details.
-Some statements could take one hour, sometimes up to two, depending in the difficulty of the accident and the injuries.
+1. Before giving the statement, you must have time to go over all the details.
+Some statements could take an hour, sometimes two, depending on the difficulty of the accident and the injuries.
 The average recorded statement is about 20 minutes (only for reference).

 2. Set up a time that works for you, and try not to do it before lunch.
 The adjuster will rush you if you are closer to lunch time.

-Do this before the statement or phone call, not while you are having a telephone conversation.
-This is why it is best to have the police Crash Information Form or the actual police report with you.
+Do this before giving your statement or before calling your adjuster, not while you are having a telephone conversation.
+This is why it is best to have the Police Crash Information Form or the actual police report with you.

-4. READ YOUR POLICY before the statement.
+4. READ YOUR POLICY before doing the statement.
 This is critical.
-The insurance adjuster will be determining many things: fault, injury severity, damages, and coverage.
-Coverage could be denied based solely in what you say.
+The insurance adjuster will be determining many things - fault, injury severity, damages, and coverage.
+Coverage could be denied based solely on what you say.

-You are better of understanding your coverages before hand, so you can determine what the adjuster is really looking for.
+You are better off understanding your coverages beforehand, so you can determine what the adjuster is really looking for.

-5. Tell the adjuster that you are willing to give the statement IF AND ONLY IF they provide a copy of the actual recording, and a transcription of the tape.
+6. Tell the adjuster that you are willing to give the statement IF AND ONLY IF they provide a copy of the actual recording, and a transcription of the tape.
 This is very important.
-Adjusters tent to say things like: “sir, you told me in the recorded statement that your light was red”.
+Adjusters tend to say things like, “Sir, you told me in the recorded statement that your light was red.”

-Of course, you must ask before the statement, not during or after.
+Of course, you must ask this of your adjuster before actually giving the statement, not during or after.
 Use this leverage to work for you.

 You can always read these transcriptions and realize whether you stated this or the adjuster is making an incorrect inference.